gregmchapman/datasciencecoursera/GetData/codebook.md

   * STANDING
   * LAYING

-### tBodyAccmeanX
+### tBodyAccmeanXMean
-Mean value of the acceleration signal of the body along the X axis
+Mean of the calculated mean values of the time domain acceleration signal of the body along the X axis

-### tBodyAccmeanY
+### tBodyAccmeanYMean
-Mean value of the acceleration signal of the body along the Y axis
+Mean of the calculated mean values of the time domain acceleration signal of the body along the Y axis

-### tBodyAccmeanZ
+### tBodyAccmeanZMean
-Mean value of the acceleration signal of the body along the Z axis
+Mean of the calculated mean values of the time domain acceleration signal of the body along the Z axis

-### tBodyAccstdX
+### tBodyAccstdXMean
-Standard deviation of the acceleration signal of the body along the X axis
+Mean of the calculated standard deviations of the time domain acceleration signal of the body along the X axis

-### tBodyAccstdY
+### tBodyAccstdYMean
-Standard deviation of the acceleration signal of the body along the Y axis
+Mean of the calculated standard deviations of the time domain acceleration signal of the body along the Y axis

-### tBodyAccstdZ
+### tBodyAccstdZMean
-Standard deviation of the acceleration signal of the body along the Y axis
+Mean of the calculated standard deviations of the time domain acceleration signal of the body along the Y axis

-### tGravityAccmeanX
+### tGravityAccmeanXMean
-Mean value of the acceleration signal of gravity along the X axis
+Mean of the calculated mean values of the time domain acceleration signal of gravity along the X axis

-### tGravityAccmeanY
+### tGravityAccmeanYMean
-Mean value of the acceleration signal of gravity along the Y axis
+Mean of the calculated mean values of the time domain acceleration signal of gravity along the Y axis

-### tGravityAccmeanZ
+### tGravityAccmeanZMean
-Mean value of the acceleration signal of gravity along the Z axis
+Mean of the calculated mean values of the time domain acceleration signal of gravity along the Z axis

-### tGravityAccstdX
+### tGravityAccstdXMean
-Standard deviation of the acceleration signal of gravity along the X axis
+Mean of the calculated standard deviations of the time domain acceleration signal of gravity along the X axis

-### tGravityAccstdY
+### tGravityAccstdYMean
-Standard deviation of the acceleration signal of gravity along the Y axis
+Mean of the calculated standard deviations of the time domain acceleration signal of gravity along the Y axis

-### tGravityAccstdZ
+### tGravityAccstdZMean
-Standard deviation of the acceleration signal of gravity along the Z axis
+Mean of the calculated standard deviations of the time domain acceleration signal of gravity along the Z axis

-### tBodyAccJerkmeanX
+### tBodyAccJerkmeanXMean
-Mean value
+Mean of the calculated mean values of the time domain accelerometer jerk signal of the body along the X axis

-### tBodyAccJerkmeanY
+### tBodyAccJerkmeanYMean
-Mean value
+Mean of the calculated mean values of the time domain accelerometer jerk signal of the body along the Y axis

-### tBodyAccJerkmeanZ
+### tBodyAccJerkmeanZMean
-Mean value
+Mean of the calculated mean values of the time domain accelerometer jerk signal of the body along the Z axis

-### tBodyAccJerkstdX
+### tBodyAccJerkstdXMean
-Standard deviation
+Mean of the calculated standard deviations of the time domain accelerometer jerk signal of the body along the X axis

-### tBodyAccJerkstdY
+### tBodyAccJerkstdYMean
-Standard deviation
+Mean of the calculated standard deviations of the time domain accelerometer jerk signal of the body along the Y axis

-### tBodyAccJerkstdZ
+### tBodyAccJerkstdZMean
-Standard deviation
+Mean of the calculated standard deviations of the time domain accelerometer jerk signal of the body along the Z axis

-### tBodyGyromeanX
+### tBodyGyromeanXMean
-Mean value
+Mean of the calculated mean values of the X component of the time domain gyroscope signal of the body

-### tBodyGyromeanY
+### tBodyGyromeanYMean
-Mean value
+Mean of the calculated mean values of the Y component of the time domain gyroscope signal of the body

-### tBodyGyromeanZ
+### tBodyGyromeanZMean
-Mean value
+Mean of the calculated mean values of the Z component of the time domain gyroscope signal of the body

-### tBodyGyrostdX
+### tBodyGyrostdXMean
-Standard deviation
+Mean of the calculated standard deviations of the X component of the time domain gyroscope signal of the body

-### tBodyGyrostdY
+### tBodyGyrostdYMean
-Standard deviation
+Mean of the calculated standard deviations of the Y component of the time domain gyroscope signal of the body

-### tBodyGyrostdZ
+### tBodyGyrostdZMean
-Standard deviation
+Mean of the calculated standard deviations of the Z component of the time domain gyroscope signal of the body

-### tBodyGyroJerkmeanX
+### tBodyGyroJerkmeanXMean
-Mean value
+Mean of the calculated mean values of the X component of the time domain gyroscope jerk signal of the body

-### tBodyGyroJerkmeanY
+### tBodyGyroJerkmeanYMean
-Mean value
+Mean of the calculated mean values of the Y component of the time domain gyroscope jerk signal of the body

-### tBodyGyroJerkmeanZ
+### tBodyGyroJerkmeanZMean
-Mean value
+Mean of the calculated mean values of the Z component of the time domain gyroscope jerk signal of the body

-### tBodyGyroJerkstdX
+### tBodyGyroJerkstdXMean
-Standard deviation
+Mean of the calculated standard deviations of the X component of the time domain gyroscope jerk signal of the body

-### tBodyGyroJerkstdY
+### tBodyGyroJerkstdYMean
-Standard deviation
+Mean of the calculated standard deviations of the Y component of the time domain gyroscope jerk signal of the body

-### tBodyGyroJerkstdZ
+### tBodyGyroJerkstdZMean
-Standard deviation
+Mean of the calculated standard deviations of the Z component of the time domain gyroscope jerk signal of the body

-### tBodyAccMagmean
+### tBodyAccMagmeanMean
-Mean value
+Mean of the calculated mean values of the magnitude of the time domain acceleration signal of the body

-### tBodyAccMagstd
+### tBodyAccMagstdMean
-Standard deviation
+Mean of the calculated standard deviations of the magnitude of the time domain acceleration signal of the body

-### tGravityAccMagmean
+### tGravityAccMagmeanMean
-Mean value
+Mean of the calculated mean values of the magnitude of the time domain acceleration signal of gravity

-### tGravityAccMagstd
+### tGravityAccMagstdMean
-Standard deviation
+Mean of the calculated standard deviations of the magnitude of the time domain acceleration signal of gravity

-### tBodyAccJerkMagmean
+### tBodyAccJerkMagmeanMean
-Mean value
+Mean of the calculated mean values of the magnitude of the time domain acceleration jerk signal of the body

-### tBodyAccJerkMagstd
+### tBodyAccJerkMagstdMean
-Standard deviation
+Mean of the calculated standard deviations of the magnitude of the time domain acceleration jerk signal of the body

-### tBodyGyroMagmean
+### tBodyGyroMagmeanMean
-Mean value
+Mean of the calculated mean values of the magnitude of the time domain gyroscope signal of the body

-### tBodyGyroMagstd
+### tBodyGyroMagstdMean
-Standard deviation
+Mean of the calculated standard deviations of the magnitude of the time domain gyroscope signal of the body

-### tBodyGyroJerkMagmean
+### tBodyGyroJerkMagmeanMean
-Mean value
+Mean of the calculated mean values of the magnitude of the time domain gyroscope jerk signal of the body

-### tBodyGyroJerkMagstd
+### tBodyGyroJerkMagstdMean
-Standard deviation
+Mean of the calculated standard deviations of the magnitude of the time domain gyroscope jerk signal of the body

-### fBodyAccmeanX
+### fBodyAccmeanXMean
-Mean value
+Mean of the calculated mean values of the frequency domain acceleration signal of the body along the X axis

-### fBodyAccmeanY
+### fBodyAccmeanYMean
-Mean value
+Mean of the calculated mean values of the frequency domain acceleration signal of the body along the Y axis

-### fBodyAccmeanZ
+### fBodyAccmeanZMean
-Mean value
+Mean of the calculated mean values of the frequency domain acceleration signal of the body along the Z axis

-### fBodyAccstdX
+### fBodyAccstdXMean
-Standard deviation
+Mean of the calculated standard deviations of the frequency domain acceleration signal of the body along the X axis

-### fBodyAccstdY
+### fBodyAccstdYMean
-Standard deviation
+Mean of the calculated standard deviations of the frequency domain acceleration signal of the body along the Y axis

-### fBodyAccstdZ
+### fBodyAccstdZMean
-Standard deviation
+Mean of the calculated standard deviations of the frequency domain acceleration signal of the body along the Z axis

-### fBodyAccJerkmeanX
+### fBodyAccJerkmeanXMean
-Mean value
+Mean of the calculated mean values of the frequency domain acceleration jerk signal of the body along the X axis

-### fBodyAccJerkmeanY
+### fBodyAccJerkmeanYMean
-Mean value
+Mean of the calculated mean values of the frequency domain acceleration jerk signal of the body along the Y axis

-### fBodyAccJerkmeanZ
+### fBodyAccJerkmeanZMean
-Mean value
+Mean of the calculated mean values of the frequency domain acceleration jerk signal of the body along the Z axis

-### fBodyAccJerkstdX
+### fBodyAccJerkstdXMean
-Standard deviation
+Mean of the calculated standard deviations of the frequency domain acceleration jerk signal of the body along the X axis

-### fBodyAccJerkstdY
+### fBodyAccJerkstdYMean
-Standard deviation
+Mean of the calculated standard deviations of the frequency domain acceleration jerk signal of the body along the Y axis

-### fBodyAccJerkstdZ
+### fBodyAccJerkstdZMean
-Standard deviation
+Mean of the calculated standard deviations of the frequency domain acceleration jerk signal of the body along the Z axis

-### fBodyGyromeanX
+### fBodyGyromeanXMean
-Mean value
+Mean of the calculated mean values of the X component of the frequency domain gyroscope signal of the body

 ### fBodyGyromeanY
-Mean value
+Mean of the calculated mean values of the Y component of the frequency domain gyroscope signal of the body

 ### fBodyGyromeanZ
-Mean value
+Mean of the calculated mean values of the Z component of the frequency domain gyroscope signal of the body

 ### fBodyGyrostdX
-Standard deviation
+Mean of the calculated standard deviations of the X component of the frequency domain gyroscope signal of the body

 ### fBodyGyrostdY
-Standard deviation
+Mean of the calculated standard deviations of the Y component of the frequency domain gyroscope signal of the body

 ### fBodyGyrostdZ
-Standard deviation
+Mean of the calculated standard deviations of the Z component of the frequency domain gyroscope signal of the body

 ### fBodyAccMagmean
-Mean value
+Mean of the calculated mean values of the magnitude of the frequency domain acceleration signal of the body

 ### fBodyAccMagstd
-Standard deviation
+Mean of the calculated standard deviations of the magnitude of the frequency domain acceleration signal of the body

 ### fBodyAccJerkMagmean
-Mean value
+Mean of the calculated mean values of the magnitude of the frequency domain acceleration jerk signal of the body

 ### fBodyAccJerkMagstd
-Standard deviation
+Mean of the calculated standard deviations of the magnitude of the frequency domain acceleration jerk signal of the body

 ### fBodyGyroMagmean
-Mean value
+Mean of the calculated mean values of the magnitude of the frequency domain gyroscope signal of the body

 ### fBodyGyroMagstd
-Standard deviation
+Mean of the calculated standard deviations of the magnitude of the frequency domain gyroscope signal of the body

 ### fBodyGyroJerkMagmean
-Mean value
+Mean of the calculated mean values of the magnitude of the frequency domain gyroscope jerk signal of the body

 ### fBodyGyroJerkMagstd
-Standard deviation
+Mean of the calculated standard deviations of the magnitude of the frequency domain gyroscope jerk signal of the body